-Call recording exists for both audio and video calls (including screen sharing, whiteboards, etc.) within a VoIP phone system.
+Call recording exists for both audio and video calls (including screen sharing, whiteboards, etc.) within a virtual phone system.

 Unlimited call recording is usually available only on more expensive paid plans, but often, providers will include at least 3-5 GB of recording space in more affordable plans.

 Admins can set company-wide recording rules or allow users to manage their own recordings.
 These recordings are transcribed so that users can easily search for keywords, or they can be shared via email or in the team chat.

 Recordings can be password-protected or users may pause and restart the recording at different points during a conversation for privacy.